kent-map/kent/19c/19c-ruskin-tunbridge-wells/README.md

 <br><br>
 To many in the audience it probably resonated uncomfortably with recent events in the town.
 It was a time of distress among the working population.
 Earlier that month there had been a demonstration of unemployed men outside the town hall seeking work.
 Triggered by this, Canon Hoare had called a meeting and a 'Labour Fund Committee' was formed to find useful ways of employing them.
 This caused some anguish to the editor of _The Gazette_.
 While approving of such schemes in general, he regretted that action had not been taken earlier - it would now look as though they were responding to threats.

+Ruskin visited Tunbridge Wells again in August 1860 and complained of being disturbed by seeing "a steam engine devouring a wheat stack at Tunbridge Wells and hearing it growling over its prey a mile and a quarter down the valley"[^ref2] Thus, the law of nature that he sought to preserve was overturned by the mechanisation of agriculture.
+<br><br>
+This article is adapted from "The Work of Iron, in Nature, Art, and Policy" by Chris Jones, published by the Tunbridge Wells Civic Society.
+YOu can also read about Ruskin's associations with [Sandgate](/placeskz/sandgate-overview/).

+### References

+Ruskin, John.
+"The Work of Iron, in Nature, Art, and Policy: A Lecture Delivered at Tunbridge Wells, February 16, 1858." _Change Over Time_ 6.1 (2016): 72-91.
+Reflections of a friendship : John Ruskin's letters to Pauline Trevelyan 1848-1866, p.159